 Every decade houses a few classic movies people lie about seeing, and many of these films are supposedly highly influential.
-However, it's totally possible to enjoy the products of a three-hour snoozefest's influence without devoting one eighth of your day to slogging through the source material.
+However, it's totally possible to enjoy the products of a three-hour snoozefest's influence without devoting one-eighth of your day to slogging through the source material.

 It's time for cinema buffs to recognize that it’s okay to have not seen all of the most important movies of the last 100 years.
 Everyone lies about having seen some movies, and that's totally fine.
 The same can be said about books, video games, and pretty much all other respected art forms.
 Many of these movies have managed to stay in the public's memory thanks to prolific parodies and particularly memorable lines.
 If somebody at a party says they'll make you an offer you can't refuse, that doesn't necessarily mean they've sat through The Godfather.

 Citizen Kane is taught in every entry-level film class, yet it's somehow managed to go unwatched by everyone who was born after 1980.
-When the film was released in 1941, it featured some pretty progressive editing techniques, such as dissolve transitions, but all of its cinematic contribution are now pretty commonplace.
+When the film was released in 1941, it featured some pretty progressive editing techniques, such as dissolve transitions, but all of its cinematic contributions are now pretty commonplace.

 While the plot is also hailed as amazingly engaging for its time, the film drags on for two hours, and focuses on the uncompelling tribulations of a money-hungry CEO who is arrogant, and frankly rather despicable.
 To top it off, you've probably already had the final twist spoiled for you, as The Simpsons has parodied the film seven times (just in case you don't remember, this is the movie where Rosebud is the name of the sled).

-Directed by: Orson Welles
+- Directed by: Orson Welles

 Last Year At Marienbad

 No one has seen the 1927 Fritz Lang classic about robot people and a city of subterranean workers or something.
 At best, cinema nerds might hang a poster of the automaton from the film on their dorm wall, but if you ask them to tell you the narrative arc of the movie, they'll be left speechless.